microsoft/LabanotationSuite/GestureAuthoringTools/KinectCaptureEditor/README.md

 1. To create a Kinect data excerpt, select File→Write Kinect Data… or press Ctrl+S to display the save file dialog.
 Enter a new name for the Kinect data frames and click Save.
 1. To create a media excerpt, select File→Write Audio/Video File… or press Shift+Ctrl+S to display the save file dialog.
 Enter a new name for the media file and click Save.

-Excerpt files can be loaded back into the Kinect Capture Editor using the File→Load commands.
+Excerpt files can be loaded back into KinectCaptureEditor using the File→Load commands.

 The Range Start and Range End cursors need not be positioned exactly on the starting time of a Kinect data frame.
-The Kinect Capture Editor will set to duration of the first and last data frames written to the file to match the cursor positions.
+KinectCaptureEditor will set to duration of the first and last data frames written to the file to match the cursor positions.
 Video and audio excerpts are adjusted similarly.

 **Note:** Media excerpts are always written using the Windows Media Audio 8/Video 8 codecs at this time.